I went on a 4-day backpack trail in Kruger National Park and did so much more than just recharge my batteries.

 I kept my post short on purpose because, I feel you need to experience this yourself to know the true meaning of going on a backpack trail in Kruger.

 If you are ready to embark on this adventure, send me a quick mail.
-I’m planning on going in July or August 2020.
+I’m planning on going in July 2021.
 Don’t worry about a tent, we’ll be sleeping under the stars!